-Twitter rolled out its advanced analytics tool a few years back and has only taken it to the next level with time.
+Twitter rolled out its advanced analytics tool years back and has only taken it to the next level with time.

 Because the company has created a mobile app and added plenty of other valuable features, you can easily use Twitter Analytics to redefine your marketing strategies.